 Serrapeptase is a systemic enzyme that helps reduce swelling, fluid

 retention and reduces inflammation caused by yeast or other reasons.
 It

 also reduces pain and is often used in Europe in place of ibuprofen and

 other NSAIDS.
-It also eats the fibrinogen, which is a component of candida yeast biofilms, none of the other yeast eating enzymes on the market do this except for Biofase.
+It also eats the fibrinogen, which candida and bacteria use to adhere and make biofilms.
+None of the other yeast eating enzymes on the market do this except for Biofase.
 More on biofilms here.

 A lot of companies will enteric coat their bacterial products so that they can survive the stomach acids intact and make it to the intestines alive.
 They typically use Pthalates, which are essentially plastic chemicals.
 Arthur Andrew Medical utilizes acid resistant Acid Armor® capsules.
 These capsules are made of dense vegetable cellulose with a more precise micro-threaded locking mechanism, in order to prevent premature leakage of the capsule's contents.
 When syntol for yeast infections is taken on an empty stomach with water, you can rest assured the contents do reach the intestines intact.